glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 </div>

 The functions $c$ and $q$ are often linked, and it influences generally each one negatively for the
-optimization: reducing the cost to minimize the quality, and increasing the quality increases the cost.
+optimization: reducing the cost reduces the quality, and increasing the quality increases the cost.
-While our optimization consists in reducing the cost, be **efficient**, and to increase the quality, be **effective**.
+While our optimization consists in reducing the cost, be **efficient**, and in increasing the quality, be **effective**.
 It is often more performant to be firstly effective, then efficient for a given task.
-First learning to do correctly a task before doing it faster.
-But it is an evidence, that be effective and efficient (at the same time in good proportion) is the final goal for each task.
+Learning to do correctly a task before doing it faster.
+But it is clear, that be effective and efficient (at the same time and in good proportion) is the final goal for each task.

 <div class="info">
 You can do an analogy with the <b>machine learning</b> algorithm.
 The execution plan is your <b>model</b> owning <b>hyper-parameters</b>,